callpraths/callpraths.github.io/_posts/2018-11-10-review-nie.markdown

 There are various extensions of neo-classical economics referred to as NIE.
 It is important to clearly state the extensions proposed and analyze the differences in the institutions that follow from the modified assumptions.
 Various ideas from behavioural economics, transactional cost models and information cost models often contribute to theories in NIE.
-A great example of a clean NIE theory is Joseph E Stiglitz's [treatment of rural organization][stiglitz1986] via introduction of information assymetry in the market transactions.
-Stiglitz introduces no other assumptions than information assymetry and describes the conclusions that follow for various observed aspects of rural organization in various countries (both rich and poor).
+A great example of a clean NIE theory is Joseph E Stiglitz's [treatment of rural organization][stiglitz1986] via introduction of information asymmetry in the market transactions.
+Stiglitz introduces no other assumptions than information asymmetry and describes the conclusions that follow for various observed aspects of rural organization in various countries (both rich and poor).
 He also compares his theory with alternative NIE explanations of the observed phenomena and provides a good template to critically examine various NIE theories.

-I think the challenge for future NIE theorists consists in their adherance to the core principles of economic theorizing stated above.
+I think the challenge for future NIE theorists consists in their adherence to the core principles of economic theorizing stated above.
 NIE extensions abound in competing assumptions that may describe the characteristics of various institutions to varying degrees.
 Theorists need to focus on developing a handful of clear consistent theories with good verifiable conclusions that are generally applicable and yet flexible.